chamot1111/YahourtCartonBox/Playlist.md

 	this.ConfFile = confFile;
 ```

-When the playlist object is initialized, it loads thestore from a conf file:
+When the playlist object is initialized, it loads the store from a conf file:

 ```
 <<./conf/playlist.js>> =